The S.A.F.E. Approach to Financial Literacy

 - It’s About My Family – ages 25 through 55: while this group should have the same understanding of finances as the previous group, it is also important that they start thinking about investments and retirement.
 Understanding investing principles and practices are key during this time.

-- It’s About Us – ages 55+: the financial awareness of this group should include that obtained in previous groups.
+- It’s About Us – ages 55+: the financial awareness of this group should include the understanding obtained by the previous groups.
 If they haven’t started saving for retirement – the time is now and the need for education is even greater.
 In addition, it’s time to start talking about social security and life after work.

 Given our goal to reach a wide geographic range, it is necessary for us to deliver services using varied channels.
-In-person presentations are preferred, so that individuals can engage in meaningful and direct conversations.
-However, we also believe that approaches using internet based services, social media, as well as publications will allow us to bring creative and cost-effective financial education to a wider audience.
+In-person presentations and Webinars are preferred, so that individuals can engage in meaningful and direct conversations.
+However, we also believe that approaches using live webinar services, social media, as well as publications will allow us to bring creative and cost-effective financial education to a wider audience.

 Nationwide partnerships with knowledgeable agencies and individuals enable us to reach that all-inclusive audience.
 Building from David’s national connections allows us to develop a network of qualified financial professionals, who volunteer their time to conduct educational classes.
-Each presenter is rigorously selected to ensure that all services are: aligned with S.A.F.E.’s mission, vision, and are consistent with David’s philosophy and approach.
+Each presenter is rigorously selected to ensure that all services are aligned with S.A.F.E.’s mission and vision and are consistent with David’s philosophy and approach.

-Scranton Academy for Financial Education (S.A.F.E.) understands the pressing need to provide education on the principles of finance, investing and personal portfolio management.
-As a non-profit organization, our effort to help educate people make informed financial decisions can’t take place without the support of our community.
+Scranton Academy for Financial Education (S.A.F.E.) understands the pressing need to provide education on the principles of finance, investing, and personal portfolio management.
+As a non-profit organization, our effort to help educate people so they can make informed financial decisions can’t take place without the support of our community.